m-lm/taproot/docs.md

 All third-party libraries are directly integrated from their respective GitHub repositories; no special package managers are required.
 The benefit to this is simplicity, which I deemed more valuable for my purposes than the long-term maintainability I would gain from setting up a proper package manager.
 Since I plan to only use a few external libraries, importing the header files is simpler than grappling with the likes of vcpkg or other package managers.

+#### Practices

+For this project, I prioritized using object-oriented programming (OOP) principles as well as modularity (i.e., Don't Repeat Yourself) to organize my code.
+The major parts of the system were delegated to their own respective files to increase maintainability and readability, and I created a separate "utils" file for miscellaneous functions that would be commonly used by other files.
+At the beginning of the development process, I decided on using camel case (as opposed to something like snake case) for the actual coding so as to keep the styling consistent.

 ## Storage

 Taproot currently uses the built-in C++ hash tables (`unordered_map`) provided in the standard library for O(1) reads/writes of strings as well as Redis-style log storage consisting of `.aof` Append-Only Files and `.db` binary snapshots.